Overview of the European energy system

 Energy losses in transformation and distribution

-Numerator: The share of energy losses is the sum of the the energy industry's own consumption, with distribution and transformation losses (the difference between transformation input and output).
+Numerator: The amount of energy loss is the sum of the the energy industry's own consumption, with distribution and transformation losses (the difference between transformation input and output).
 Denominator: Numerator plus final energy available for final consumption in primary energy.

 EU-28 share of primary energy by fuel type and share of final energy consumption by sector